BCC Communication Pathway

 Owns

 The five Mile Markers as a living system.
-Curriculum evaluation and class sequencing.
-Baton pass health across the congregation.
-Drop point identification and response.
+Curriculum evaluation.
+Baton pass health.
+Drop point identification.

 Key Tasks

 Design and oversee the Bridge Class cycle.
-Equip small group leaders with pathway language and tools.
-Monthly baton pass health check with staff.
-Quarterly review of congregation Mile Marker distribution.
+Equip small group leaders.
+Monthly baton pass health check.

 Baton Pass To

-Passes the pathway baton to small group leaders and class facilitators.
-Ensures they have language, tools, and confidence to invite people into their next step.
+Passes the pathway baton to small group leaders and class facilitators with language, tools, and confidence.

 Role